Special offer

 • Advocating for removing products that have not gained market popularity

-• Maintaining relationships with stakeholders to promote the brand
+• Maintaining relationships with collaborators to promote the brand

 • Conducting competitor analysis to stay ahead of the market